EyecloudAi/openncc/README.md

 ## Support

-If you need any help, please post us an issue on Git Issues, leave message on [OpenNCC.com](https://www.openncc.com) or [OpenNCC.com.cn](https://www.openncc.com.cn)
-You are welcome to contact us for your suggestions, and model request.
+If you need any help, please post us an issue on Git Issues, leave message on [OpenNCC.com](https://www.openncc.com) You are welcome to contact us for your suggestions, and model request.